MEDPREP Frequently Asked Questions

 SIUC requires standard state-mandated vaccinations for all students.
 Students will be required to complete a proof of vaccination form upon matriculation.
 For more information about vaccination requirements, visit the SIUC Student Health Center website.

 About the cost

 What does MEDPREP cost?

 MEDPREP Traditional Program students pay tuition at the undergraduate rate.
-MEDPREP students accepted into one of the Master's Degree options will pay tuition at the graduate rate.
+MEDPREP students accepted into the Master's Degree option will pay tuition at the graduate rate.
 Undergraduate tuition rates are identical for in-state and out-of-state students.
 For out-of-state students choosing one of our graduate program options, out-of-state tuition rates are 2.5 times higher than in-state tuition.
 All students pay fees in addition to tuition costs.

 Students enroll for 6 credit hours their first summer, and 13-18 credit hours during each succeeding long semester of the program.
 Please utilize SIUC's online tuition and fee calculator to receive an accurate tuition and fee cost estimate for your residency status and program goals.
 You may also find the SIUC budget estimation page helpful.

 For additional information about student aid and loans, please contact the SIUC Financial Aid Office.

 What is the cost of living in Carbondale, Illinois?